P2PModels/wallofshame-frontend/docs/docs/index.md

 At the blockchain level we find the Invoice smart contract, which will serve as the application contract.
 The task of this contract is to abstract common characteristics of invoices and serve as a registry with permissions, events, status variables, etc.

-At the backend level we use an Apollo server witha GraphQL API to make use of a hybrid architecture in which we can implement three different models:
+At the backend level we use an Apollo server with a GraphQL API to make use of a hybrid architecture in which we can implement three different models:

 1. Transparent use of blockchain without the option to recover account: The only ethereum account (EOA) would be the one of P2PModels and it will cover the costs for all the blockchain interactions.
 As mentioned in [Task assignment in Amara.
 Prototyping Round Robin with blockchain (I)](https://p2pmodels.eu/task-assignment-in-amara-prototype-round-robin/):